wambugu71/resumeio2pdf_download/README.md

 __Notice:__

-> We have  migrated  from [Streamlit](https://resumeio2pdfdownload.streamlit.app) to [Self Hosted](www.resumegenn.site), since  streamlit  servers  have  been having  issues of late.
+> We have both https://resumeio2pdfdownload.streamlit.app or www.resumegenn.site , they are working well, use any if one not working.

 > __Before  using  this make sure  you  support  resumeio  first.
 This is  for  educational purposes.__